 Remember when calling that whitetail have incredibly acute hearing and the innate ability to accurately pinpoint the source of a sound.
 As with all aspects of whitetail hunting, be patient!
 Allow time for the buck to investigate the origins of the vocalization on his schedule and not yours.

 Mimicking the grunt-snort-wheeze is very elementary.
-Loosely place your bottom teeth on your top lip.
-In a drawn-out expulsion of air follow the cadence of (phiit,phiit,phiiiiiiiiiiiiiiiiiiii).
+First, loosely place your top teeth on your bottom lip.
+Then in a drawn-out expulsion of air follow the cadence of (phiit,phiit,phiiiiiiiiiiiiiiiiiiii).
 For volume, cup your hand and use as a sound chamber.
 You can either use one or two hands depending on volume and how far you want the sound to travel.

 There are many grunt calls on the market that include a hollow chamber designed specifically for the grunt-snort-wheeze.
 These calls will help to increase the volume of the call and allow you to use a combination of a grunt along with the snort wheeze.